Sahana940/BloodDonationManagementSystem/README.md

-used xampp for implementaion
-database used is mysql
+Used xampp for implementaion And database used is mysql